 Choosing the best crossing can be a bit mind-boggling.
 However, in my view, the ferries definitely are best, with DFDS having the overall edge.
 Here you can relax, go for a pleasant stroll around the ship, check out the shops, get some decent food, a hot drink, and prepare for the next phase of the journey.
 Having driven a couple of hours to get to Dover, all we want to do is have a meal, a break, and get that feeling of actually going on holiday.
 The DFDS ferry does all of this and makes for what I think is a much more chilled-out experience, especially if taking advantage of the Premium Lounge and priority boarding.
 At nearly £50 GBP for a family of four each way, it is absolutely worth it if your holiday budget allows as the extras offered by the Premium Lounge, plus the peace and quiet and excellent service, makes for a far better crossing.

 So in summary, yes there are some advantages of traveling via the Eurotunnel – the obvious one being that it is a bit quicker.
-However in the grand scheme of things, for the sake of saving an hours traveling, the ferry is definitely the best option and a much more pleasurable and relaxing experience.
+However, in the grand scheme of things, for the sake of saving an hour traveling, the ferry is definitely the best option and a much more pleasurable and relaxing experience.

 Note: Benefits & upgrades subject to availability.
 Benefits offered correct at the time of writing.
 Terms & conditions apply.
 Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.